rosiepiee/rosiepiee/README.md

 HI!!!
 I'm Rose!
 A silly girl who yaps and draws a lot.. if you're reading this, you probably saw me on ponytown so, HI!
 I love making new friends so I don't mind if you come up to chat!

-I don't really care what pronouns you use for me, I prefer she/her but it's not a bother if you want to use he/they, I don't mind at all! ^_^
+I don't really care what pronouns you use for me. ^_^

 I'm usually in the Sonic area or chilling near the bakery with my boyfriend!
 (I LOVE HIM SO MUCH!!!)
 I'm in a lot of fandoms so if you wanna know, check out my strawpages made by my amazing bf!!
 (He's so talented, omg 🥺❤️)